 - A minimum GPA of 3.0 for the undergraduate degree.

 - A minimum GPA of 3.0 for four prerequisite courses in behavioral science courses (or equivalents): counseling theory, research methods or statistics, abnormal psychology, and human development.

+- Three letters of recommendation.
 These letters should address the author's assessment of your suitability for pursuing graduate studies and entering the counseling profession.
 At least one letter must be academic (i.e., written by a professor or an instructor).
 The Department understands that for some applicants, contacting former instructors is not feasible; in these situations, professional references, written by supervisors or managers who are familiar with your work, are also appropriate.

 - An interview with Department faculty.

 - The GRE is not required.